Accounting periods overview

 About using first fiscal month

 If you set a first fiscal month, Sage Intacct creates these periods as well, adding FISCAL-- to the beginning of the accounting period name.
 First fiscal months are used to set reporting ranges.
-First tax month doesn't affect reporting.
+When you select a fiscal reporting period in a report, the report results are based on the setting of the first fiscal month.

-For example, suppose you set your first fiscal period to July and then run a report using the “as-of” date of Nov 17, 2025.
+For example, you set your first fiscal period to July and then run a report using the “as-of” date of Nov 17, 2025.

 • If you use Fiscal‑‑Current Year, the report will contain data from July 1, 2025 to June 30, 2026 because that's the fiscal year that includes Nov 17, 2025.